kotor-speedruns/kotor-speedruns.github.io/Route Guides/Any% Glitchless.md

 - `Level ups are highlighted in code block`
 - *Inventory/Equipment changes are highlighted in italics*
 - **Item Upgrades at a workbench are highlighted in bold**
+- `Shopping trips are highlighted in large code blocks`

 Conversation Notes:
 - If no conversation choices are specified, spamming will work (this chooses all 1 options).